cur-dev/nvsmi/README.md

 remotes::install_github("wrathematics/nvsmi")
 ```

-You will need to have an installation of CUDA to build the package.
-You can download CUDA from the [nvidia website](https://developer.nvidia.com/cuda-downloads).
+You will need to have NVIDIA's NVML library installed to build the package.
+NVML is bundled with CUDA, which you can download from the [nvidia website](https://developer.nvidia.com/cuda-downloads).

 Also, R must have been compiled with `--enable-R-shlib=yes`.
 Otherwise, the package probably won't build.